UnityOfFairfax/selenium-wiki/Ruby-Bindings.md

 Selenium::WebDriver.for :firefox, desired_capabilities: capabilities
 ```

 Both implementations allow you configure the profile used.
+The examples below, however, are for GeckoDriver.

 ### Adding an extension